surifirstpin/biplus_documentation/docs/model01.md

 ## Model and Customization

 After saving a project, AcuBi will display the views and relevant information of the project as a **Model**, which can be further customized as per the business requirement.
-Once project, model screen is triggered as shown in below image.
+Once the project is saved, model screen is triggered as shown in below image.
 Depending on the table joins applied the code is retrieved in JSON format.
-To refresh the data, click on the refresh icon of model, project and tables.
+To refresh the data, hit the refresh icon of model, project and tables.

 **4.**  To undo the changes done click **Undo**.

 **5.**  To redo the changes click  **Redo**.

-**6.** To format the code according to proper alignment, click **Format Code**.
+**6.** To format the code to a proper alignment, click **Format Code**.

 **7.**  To hide list of model and views visible click on **angle double left** Icon.